bright/new-www/content/blog/a-persistent-fullstack-at-work-and-life-meet-ola.md

 Also, you have to be engaged and persistent to go on like that. **I stay focused on my goals and relentlessly try to reach them**.
 That’s really helpful at my work. **When I have a tech problem, I will work on it till I figure it out.
 It‘s tough to discourage me**.

 <div class="image"><img src="/images/ola_quote_problem.png" alt="Ola's quote" title="Ola's quote"  /> </div>

+## Do you have some work goals for 2023?
+Is there anything you want to learn?

+I just want to be a better programmer.
+I'm currently at a point where I feel a little overwhelmed by a variety of things I would like to learn immediately.
+Yet I need to stay organized.
+So for 2023, the plan is to **expand my programming skills** using React and become **more confident in DevOps staff**.

+## An athlete and a musician… Are you a fullstack in life too? ;) Are you untalented in something?

+Nothing comes to my mind right now. 😀 When I decide to learn something, I do it.
+I think **talent is not the main factor, our character is**.
+With hard work, you can achieve anything you want.